 So, one night, he was talking to his wife Nathalie, as Kevin would write in Guerrilla Marketing for Job Hunters 3.0:

 “My wife and I needed to find jobs fast.
 Traditional jobs boards where slow and we found most of our days/evenings spent surfing Monster.
 With these tough times we needed an easier approach.
 So, my wife Natalie said “why don’t you have the jobs e-mailed to you?”
 And so I did what any loving husband would do….
-I built Nathalie a “job alert engine” to search news groups, corporate web sites, and government agencies for new jobs.”
+I built Natalie a “job alert engine” to search news groups, corporate web sites, and government agencies for new jobs.”

 Kevin decided to create an application that would bring job leads to him.

 This was a novel concept at the time.
 But Kevin was a genius.
 Like big time genius… the real-time operating system he wrote in his 20’s with two other guys still sorts the US Postal Service mail every day – almost 30 years later.
 That kind of smart.
 Kevin had invented a job aggregator way back in 1998 – long before SimplyHired.com or Indeed.com were invented, which are now available .
 Nat’s job alert engine became NatsJobs.com after the two of them found jobs.

 But for Kevin, creating the job alert system wasn’t enough because almost as soon as they started using the job alert engine managing the volume of opportunities coming their way became a major headache.
 Turned out Kevin had the job alert system so well tuned, that he was getting near real time updates on, not just jobs, but also events that trigger growth for companies and it resulted in a lot of interviews.
 How many?
 Too many to track on an excel spread sheet that’s for sure.
 The interviews weren’t the problem… it was managing his job search which became the problem.
 Kevin wanted to solve that issue in anticipation of the next time – because all jobs are temporary these days…